conormurphy01/first-repo/README.md

 # first-repo
-#the weather is nice today
+#the weather is nice today isn't it